cloudblog004/fantasticfoodies/content/en/posts/623-easiest-way-to-prepare-award-winning-seekh-sandwiches.md

 - "1 pinch black grounded pepper"
 recipeinstructions:
 - "Take 2_4 pieces of bread"
-- "Take a bowl,put 4 tbsp of mayonnaise in itwith salt,black grounded pepper,chopped onions &amp; tomatoes,"
+- "Take a bowl,put 4 tbsp of mayonnaise in itwith salt,black grounded pepper,chopped onions & tomatoes,"
 - "Mix well,take 1 piece of bread,cut the sides, Spread the mixture on it"
-- "Now cut the seekhs in small pieces &amp; spread it on the mixture"
+- "Now cut the seekhs in small pieces & spread it on the mixture"
-- "Put another piece on it &amp; cut in triangle shape"
+- "Put another piece on it & cut in triangle shape"
 - "Serve with tea"
 - "Ready to serve and ENJOY!"
 categories: